ninoppp/PolyMorph/README.md

 `root`: makefile, run.sh, euler job scripts, binary executable
 `/include`: Contains all header files which make up the core of this software
 `/src`: Contains cpp files with main() functions; a default testrun (main.cpp) plus a few example experiments.
-`/out`: Default output folder for output files
+`/out`: Default output folder for files

 ## Source Code Documentation
 In the following the most important components of the code are briefly explained.
-For a more detailed explanation see the /documentation (doxygen) and the report (ToDo: link or pdf).
+For a more detailed explanation see the /documentation (ToDo: doxygen) and the report (ToDo: link or pdf).

 - ``const.h``: Contains all parameters and some settings (like enabling advection-dilution or chemotaxis).
 Treat this like a configuration-file.